DeadSith/PvP-Scrabble-like-game/README.md

 More than 2.2 million words!
 Place it in Assets/SharedAssets.
 Inform me, if any word is missing.
 **Links are constantly updated.**
 # PvP-Scrabble-like-game[Android version]
-First alpha will be available soon, but it will support only hotseat mode.
 ###1.
 What:
 Open-source version of games like scrabble with LAN and hot-seat multiplayer.
 Written fully in C#.
 ###2.
 Why: